mind/wheels/README.md

 ## Versions

 Click on the links below to jump to specific release versions.
-Again, they are built for Ubuntu 16.04 LTS.
+Again, they are built for Ubuntu 16.04 LTS unless otherwise noted.

 TF Version | Builds
 -----------|-------